Sovetskaya Rossiya: History

 Sovetskaya Rossiya was first published on July 1, 1956.
-On January 1, 1974 it became the official press organ of the Supreme Soviet and Council of Ministers of the Russian SFSR.
+The war photographerOlga Lander began to work as a photographer here in the year in began.
+She remained here until her retirement in 1974. when it became the official press organ of the Supreme Soviet and Council of Ministers of the Russian SFSR.
 The newspaper was published six times a week; in 1975, its circulation was 2,700,000 copies.
-In 2007, the circulation was 300 000, the newspaper is published three times a week.
+In 2007, the circulation was 300.000, the newspaper is published three times a week.

 Political tendency

 The newspaper has friendly ties with the Communist Party.
 During the time of the Soviet Union, Sovetskaya Rossiya was known for its opposition to Mikhail Gorbachev and support for neo-Stalinism.
 Notably, it published "A Word to the People", a letter signed by, among others, three of the Gang of Eight who participated in the August Coup against others.
-It also published "I Cannot Forsake My Principles", an infamous Stalinist critique of Gorbachev.
+It also published "I Cannot Forsake My Principles", a Stalinist critique of Gorbachev.

 Rossiya Tournament

-The newspaper arranged the Rossiya Tournament, an international bandy competition held every other year in Russia in 1972–1990.
+The newspaper arranged the Rossiya Tournament, an international bandy competition held every other year in Russia in 1972-1990.
 This tournament lived on for another two decades, but from 1992 it was called the Russian Government Cup and was arranged by the Russian government instead.